Insider Threats

 1. Monitor and Investigate Unusual Activities

 Another benefit to deploying an effective tool is the ability to monitor employees directly.
 A lot of companies are too busy looking for outside threats and just rely on perimeter tools and services.
 For this reason, any time there is unusual activity happening on your organisation’s LAN, it is very beneficial for you to investigate.
-However, please ensure you familiarise yourself with the monitoring laws in your region to ensure you stay within the boundaries permitted.
+However, please ensure you familiarise yourself with the monitoring laws in your region to ensure you stay within the boundaries permitted.“The reality is that insiders have an advantage over an external attacker — they know where the data exists and how to get it.”
+2)By implementing a comprehensive security policy and utilising insider threat detection techniques with effective tools, you will help protect your organisation’s sensitive information more effectively.
+Effective tools must allow you to:

 • Classify data, and secure based on risk levels